Search a country below for debt collection:

 What is the debt collection process in Spain?

-When we receive a new collection order, we acknowledge receipt of the file to our Partner and then entered into our system.
+When we get a new collection order, we confirm that we received the file to our Partner.
+Then, we enter it into our system.
 We send a collection demand letter to debtor´s address and an email ( if available) at the same time.
-In this Payment Order we encourage debtor to pay in 5 days to avoid legal action and provide the banking details of our law firm ( or the one of the client if they prefer so) After two days we start with the phone calls.

 We send several letters if this is the only way to contact debtor ( no telephone) and also several emails.
 We always phone several times a week at different hours to obtain a response of payment from the person liable of the debt.